I Wish (Gabrielle song)

 "I Wish" is a song by English singer-songwriter Gabrielle.
 It was written by Gabrielle and Jon Douglas for her debut album, Find Your Way (1993), while production was helmed by Douglas.
-Released as the album's third single on 29 November 1993, the song peaked at number 26 on the UK Singles Chart.
+Released as the album's third single on 29 November 1993 by Go!
+Beat, the song peaked at number 26 on the UK Singles Chart.
 In North America, "I Wish" reached number 52 in the United States and number 76 in Canada.

 Critical reception

-Larry Flick from Billboard magazine wrote, "Top 40 follow-up to the breakthrough hit "Dreams" shows Gabrielle in fine, feline voice, delivering sweetly romantic lyrics atop a plush shuffle beat.
+Upon the release, Larry Flick from Billboard magazine wrote, "Top 40 follow-up to the breakthrough hit 'Dreams' shows Gabrielle in fine, feline voice, delivering sweetly romantic lyrics atop a plush shuffle beat.
 Coated with delicious strings and a light soul subtext, single has the strength to easily surpass its predecessor's chart peak and firmly establish Gabrielle as a radio star with a long and bright future."
-Alan Jones from Music Week gave it four out of five.
-He added, "There's a surfeit of superior soul balladeering this week, and Gabrielle's is one of the best. it is likely to be huge."
-James Hamilton from the RM Dance Update described it as a "pleasant nasally crooned rolling swayer".
+Alan Jones from Music Week gave it a score of four out of five, adding, "There's a surfeit of superior soul balladeering this week, and Gabrielle's is one of the best. it is likely to be huge."
+James Hamilton from the Record Mirror Dance Update described it as a "pleasant nasally crooned rolling swayer" in his weekly dance column.
 German band Culture Beat reviewed the song for Smash Hits, giving it three out of five.

+Music video

+The accompanying music video for "I Wish" was directed by Max & Dania, a.k.a.
+Max Giwa and Dania Pasquini, and produced by Chris Symes for Propaganda Films.
+It was released on 29 November 1993 and is a funky version of Cinderella with The Posse members as the ugly sisters.